jordwalke/pesy/README.md

 Once you've created a project, you normally only ever run `esy build` on the command line.
-If you update your `package.json` `buildDirs` field, you will need to run `esy pesy` which will udpate all the project build config based on your `package.json` file changes.
+If you update your `package.json` `buildDirs` field, you will need to run `esy pesy` which will update all the project build config based on your `package.json` file changes.
 Then, you just run `esy build` as usual.
 You only need to run `esy pesy` if you change your `package.json` file.

-(Hopefully this could be automatically done in the future so you only ever run `esy build` as usual).
+(Hopefully, this could be automatically done in the future so you only ever run `esy build` as usual).